echo-lab/assets/Writing/AcademicWriting.md

 # Some random advices

   - The art of academic writing is not to impress readers but to make them difficult to disagree with you.
+  - Don't' say "I am particularly interested in" "We are interested in...."
+Nobody is interested in knowing what you're interested in.
+Justify the significance (why it matters) and the scope (what's covered in this paper and thus what the limitation is).
+Or the other way to say the same thing in a less sarcastic way: it is not convincing to say "because I am interested in XXXX" to the question of "why it matters?"
+Tell readers why this should be of everyone's interests rather.

 # Writing Correctness and Style Pet Peeves (Prof. Tamara Munzner)
 ## Correctness